Activejjhhh/nuclear/README.md

-# nuclear
+# Nuclear

+## Project Updates

-18/05/23
+### 18/05/23
-## Code Improvements
+#### Code Improvements
-Added a custom BSOD screen.
-Made the buttons easier to click and the text has been spaced out nicely
+- Added a custom BSOD screen.
+- Made the buttons easier to click and spaced out the text nicely.

-### Magic Numbers
+#### Magic Numbers

-The code has been updated to remove magic numbers.
-The values such as `(screen_width // 2 - title_surface.get_width() // 2)` and `button_width // 2 - login_surface.get_width() // 2` have been assigned to variables with descriptive names.
+- The code has been updated to remove magic numbers by assigning values to variables with descriptive names.
+For example, `(screen_width // 2 - title_surface.get_width() // 2)` and `button_width // 2 - login_surface.get_width() // 2`.

-### Code Repetition
+#### Code Repetition

-The code for drawing buttons has been refactored into a single function, `draw_button`, which takes the button text and position as arguments.
-This eliminates code repetition and improves maintainability.
+- Refactored the code for drawing buttons into a single function, `draw_button`.
+This function takes the button text and position as arguments, eliminating code repetition and improving maintainability.

-### Error Handling
+#### Error Handling

-Error handling has been added to handle potential errors that may occur when loading or playing the sound file.
-This ensures that the application gracefully handles such errors and prevents crashes.
+- Added error handling to handle potential errors that may occur when loading or playing sound files.
+This ensures graceful handling of errors and prevents crashes.

-### Code Formatting
+#### Code Formatting

-The code has been formatted consistently, using proper indentation and whitespace, to improve readability and maintain a clean code style.
+- Formatted the code consistently with proper indentation and whitespace for improved readability and maintainability.

+### Missile Launch System Addition
+#### 23/05/23
+- Added a missile launch system to the project.
+- Integrated the `geopy.geocoders` module's `Nominatim` functionality to find locations for the missile launch system.
+- Included warhead libraries to support different warhead configurations.
+- Implemented calculations for air density, drag, thrust, length, diameter, stage 1 mass, stage 2 mass, stage 3 mass, yield, and range.

 ## Credits
-16/05/23
+#### 16/05/23
-Added python programs Initialising and menu screen.
-When using them, make sure to change the file path for menu screen in initialising
+- Added python programs for initializing and the menu screen.
+- When using these programs, please remember to change the file path for the menu screen in the initializing script.